giannismilas/Jmatrix/README.md

 - Search products by ID
 - Admin-only access for modifications

+### ⭐ Product Reviews & Ratings
+- Users can add, edit, and delete their own review per product (rating 1–5 and optional comment)
+- Admins have read-only access (cannot create, edit, or delete reviews)
+- Average rating and total review count shown next to product names in the grid and inside the product modal
+- Reviews list displayed in the product modal; form visible only to authenticated non-admin users

 ### 🛒 Shopping Cart
 - Add and remove products
 - Manage product quantities